-While some companies are investing in state-of-the-art work environments or giving employees more flexibility, many may be overlooking an important area that can have a big impact on employee retention: security
+While some firms are investing in state-of-the-art workplaces, many may be overlooking an area critical for employee experience

 Most businesses are well aware of the perennial skills shortage and – in a time of relatively high employment and fierce competition – the importance of attracting and retaining the most talented staff can’t be overstated.
 The financial cost alone of employee turnover is at least 30% and can be as high as 150% of the employee’s salary.